JimmyCushnie/Noisy-Nodes/README.md

 ## Installation

-Download the whole repo and stick it in your project's `Assets` folder.
+Download the whole repo and stick it in your project's `Assets` or `Packages` folder.

 Alternatively, Noisy Nodes can be installed via the Unity Package Manager.
 In the top left of the `Packages` window, navigate to `Add Package -> Add package from git URL` and paste `https://github.com/JimmyCushnie/Noisy-Nodes.git`.